School-Based Health Center (SBHC) Overview

 Get ready for excellent health care at school!

-A School-Based Health Center (SBHC) for Brighton High School (BHS) students will be opening at BHS next school year.
+A School-Based Health Center (SBHC) for Brighton High School (BHS) students will be opening at BHS in fall 2018.
 The health center will provide the following health care services:

 - Annual check-ups/ sports physicals